- Ph.D. Cornell University

 - Research Assistant Professor in the Research Institute of Pharmaceutical Sciences

-Hoang V. Le graduated from the University of California, Berkeley with a B.S. degree in chemistry in 2008.
+Dr. Hoang Le graduated from the University of California, Berkeley with a B.S. degree in chemistry in 2008.
 While at Berkeley, he worked in the laboratory of Professor Kenneth Raymond, studying supramolecular chemistry, synthesizing dicationic linkers, and investigating their stability in supramolecular systems.
 In 2013, he graduated from Cornell University with a Ph.D. degree in organic chemistry under the guidance of Professor Bruce Ganem.
 His graduate work expanded the scope of multicomponent reaction (MCR) chemistry by improving known synthetically useful MCRs and developing new MCRs.
 Dr. Le then held a postdoctoral position in the laboratory of Professor Richard Silverman at Northwestern University.
 His postdoctoral research led to the discovery and development of many inhibitors of GABA aminotransferase, human ornithine aminotransferase, and Toxoplasma gondii ornithine aminotransferase.
-He is a co-inventor of the licensed drug OV329, currently in preclinical development at Ovid Therapeutics for the treatment of drug-resistant epilepsy and drug addiction.
-In July 2016, he started his independent research career as an Assistant Professor of Medicinal Chemistry in the Department of BioMolecular Sciences at the University of Mississippi School of Pharmacy.
-In 2018, he received a New Investigator Award from American Association of Colleges of Pharmacy.
+He is a co-inventor of the drug candidate OV329, which has been licensed to Ovid Therapeutics for preclinical and clinical studies to treat seizures associated with tuberous sclerosis complex and infantile spasms.
+In 2016, he started his independent research career as an Assistant Professor of Medicinal Chemistry in the Department of BioMolecular Sciences at the University of Mississippi School of Pharmacy.